Lithill/Plant-Planner/README.md

 * [Table's image on Pixabay](https://pixabay.com/de/illustrations/m%c3%bcll-m%c3%bclleimer-l%c3%b6schen-abfall-2091534/) was edited and used as the delete button.
 * [Clker Free Vector Images's image on Pixabay](https://pixabay.com/de/vectors/tick-komplett-pr%c3%bcfen-rechts-27406/) was edited and used as the save button.
 * [NikkiGoCom's image on Pixabay](https://pixabay.com/de/vectors/gras-wiese-pflanze-gr%c3%bcn-fr%c3%bchling-6358622/) was used for the image behind the page titles.
+* [Eliona's image on Pixabay](https://pixabay.com/de/illustrations/pfeil-zeigen-anzeigen-drehen-1314462/) was edited and used for the back button.
 * The add button was made by the creator.

 ### Acknowledgements